nnsun/syncify/README.md

 ## Project Details

 The project comprises of a Node.js backend running Express.js and a Vue.js frontend.
+It utilizes the [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/).

 ### Setup